proudlyserving/proudlyserving.github.io/_posts/2021-10-21-welcome-to-proudly-serving.md

 title:  "Welcome to Proudly Serving"
 description: Proudly Serving is a playbook helping local governments build people-centered digital public services.
 date: 2021-10-21
-#chapter:
-#chapter-link:
 icon: fa-solid fa-tower-broadcast
-feedback: #yes
-feedback-date: #2022-08-10
 redirect_from:
   - /welcome-to-proudly-serving/
 ---

-[Proudly Serving](https://proudlyservingbook.com) is a playbook helping local governments build people-centered digital public services.
+[Proudly Serving](/) is a playbook helping local governments build people-centered digital public services.

 It aims to be an approachable, actionable resource with specific, practical advice local governments can take to make digital services work for everyone.
 It’s written for everyone who works in local government, from staff to elected officials.